 So, you want to be a freelance magazine writer.
 There are many things to consider when writing an article intended for magazine publication.
 Should I go with e-zines or traditional media?
 Do I need an agent?
 Who do I send the article to?
 How do I send it to them?
-So many in fact, there are numerous books on the subject.
+There are so many questions that there are numerous books on the subject.

 So, how do you get yourself through the jungle of advice and tips?
 The most important things to consider about magazine writing are:

-- and how to go on after being rejected.
+- How to go on after being rejected

 Determining the target audience for your article is key, as it will then determine where you will submit it.
 The good news is that there are many publications that cover just about every topic conceived.
 The objective that writers need to consider is the fact that so many of them nowadays are highly specialized.
 This is due to the demands of today’s periodical marketplace.
 The modern reader is more interested in specialization of a topic rather than a general one.
 So an article that covers a subject in broad term may not find a place in most publications.
 This is why being familiar the publications you are looking to submit too is important.
 Knowing what their specialty is will help shape the way you approach the subject.